Overview

 We are unashamedly uncompromising, in our promotion of excellence for all, respect, politeness and determination.

 We initially map out the National Curriculum skills under the transdisciplinary themes to ensure complete coverage for the children by the time they leave us in Year 6.
 This also allows us to guarantee that no skills outside of each year group are repeated at any one time; if there are similarities between the teachings of inquiries, we collaboratively plan to make sure that there is always progression between what has been taught previously.
 Furthermore, the nature of collaborative planning supports teachers to create opportunities for inquiries to explore the national curriculum and because teachers plan collectively they can utilise teachers’ subject strengths.
-We then focus on the key and related concepts, presenting these to our children so that they can lead the learning through their interests and questions and help us to formulate a central idea.
-Once formed, teachers collate key questions from the children in order to plan engaging learning opportunities which also allow for the coverage of the skills within the National curriculum.
+We then focus on the key and related concepts, presenting these to our children so that they can lead the learning through their interests and questions.
+Teachers can then plan engaging learning opportunities which allow for the coverage of the skills within the National Curriculum.
+The teachers are skilled in ensuring that prior knowledge is built upon and referred back to where appropriate so that the children can make the links between what they have learnt and develop their long term memories.

 The curriculum will be delivered by: